Multiple Testing under High-dimensional Dynamic Factor Model: Methodology

-In the manuscript, we propose to split the sample into two halves equally in chronological order and then obtain two estimated alphas by the three-step method proposed in Section~\ref{sec:estalpha}.
-To aggregate the evidence from the two splits, the product of the two estimated alphas serves as the new ranking statistic.
-The idea is that if the two splits do not overlap with each other substantially, the test statistics computed from the two-splits are weakly dependent, due to which the symmetry property of the ranking statistics still holds asymptotically.
-We elaborate the above idea in details as follows: \begin{enumerate}[(i)] \item Sort the data $\{\fX_t, \fF_{o, t}\}$ by time point $t$ in descending order; \item Divide the data into two parts: the first part consists of the first $[n/2]$ observations, and the second part consists of the remaining observations; \item For each part, estimate $\falpha$ by our proposed algorithm in Section \ref{sec:estalpha}, and denote the two estimates by $\widehat{\falpha}^{(1)}=(\widehat{\alpha}_1^{(1)}, \ldots, \widehat{\alpha}_p^{(1)})^\top$ and $\widehat{\falpha}^{(2)}=(\widehat{\alpha}_1^{(2)}, \ldots, \widehat{\alpha}_p^{(2)})^\top$; \item Let $T_i^{(1)}=\sqrt{n}\widehat{\alpha}_i^{(1)}$ and $T_i^{(2)}=\sqrt{n}\widehat{\alpha}_i^{(2)}$.
-The test statistics for hypotheses in \eqref{hypo} are defined as
+We propose to split the sample into two halves equally in chronological order and then obtain two estimators of $\fmu$ using the three-step method proposed in Section~\ref{sec:estalpha}.
+To aggregate the evidence from the two splits, the product of the two estimators serves as the new ranking statistic.
+The idea is that if the two splits do not substantially overlap, the test statistics computed from these two splits are weakly dependent, so the symmetry property of the ranking statistics still holds asymptotically.
+We develop the above idea in detail below: \begin{enumerate}[(i)] \item Sort the data $\{\fX_t, \fF_{o, t}\}$ by time point $t$ in descending order; \item Divide the data into two parts: the first part consists of the first $[n/2]$ observations, and the second part consists of the remaining observations; \item For each part, estimate $\fmu$ using our proposed algorithm in Section \ref{sec:estalpha}, and denote the two estimates by $\widehat{\fmu}^{(1)}=(\widehat{\mu}_1^{(1)}, \ldots, \widehat{\mu}_p^{(1)})^\top$ and $\widehat{\fmu}^{(2)}=(\widehat{\mu}_1^{(2)}, \ldots, \widehat{\mu}_p^{(2)})^\top$; \item Let $T_i^{(1)}=\sqrt{n}\widehat{\mu}_i^{(1)}$ and $T_i^{(2)}=\sqrt{n}\widehat{\mu}_i^{(2)}$.
+The test statistics for the hypotheses in \eqref{hypo} are defined as

 \end{enumerate}